People Had The Best Jokes After Trump Claimed He's "Like, Really Smart" And "A Very Stable Genius"

 Zoolander...

-Or Step Brothers .
+Or Step Brothers.

 Many people thought Trump's words were straight out of Mean Girls.